-August 28, 2015 — The Bank has released July’s leading indexes, which are a six-month forecast of the state coincident indexes.
-The coincident indexes measure current economic activity in each of the 50 states.
-This month’s leading indexes suggest economic expansion in 47 states into the first quarter of 2016.
-Read the report.
+January 29, 2020 — The Bank has released the December state coincident indexes, which measure current economic activity in each of the 50 states.
+This month’s coincident indexes suggest expansion in 39 states over the past three months.
+Read the Report.

-August 27, 2015 — The Federal Reserve Bank of Philadelphia’s Real-Time Data Research Center has updated the ADS business conditions index with information on initial jobless claims for the week ending 8/22/2015 and real GDP for the second quarter 2015 (second release).
+January 23, 2020 — The Federal Reserve Bank of Philadelphia’s Real-Time Data Research Center has updated the ADS business conditions index with information on initial jobless claims for the week ending 1/18/2020.

 January 21, 2020 — Responses to the January Nonmanufacturing Business Outlook Survey suggest continued expansion in nonmanufacturing activity in the region.
 The diffusion index for current general activity at the firm level rose 14 points, from a revised reading of 9.1 in December to 23.5 in January.
 Overall, the respondents continue to expect growth over the next six months in their own firms and in the region.
 Read the report.